Construction Timelapse: Pitching to Clients

 The marketing value of construction timelapse can include but is not limited to:

-- A repository of hundreds or thousands of photos, from every stage of the project
+- A repository of thousands of photos, from every stage of the project

 - An embedded photo link for their website which refreshes with the latest photo